 Project objectives and requirements are also quite dynamic and complex these days.
 To offer a class-leading solution, we must involve the technology experts to work on neoteric solutions.
-We must invest some time and efforts in the assessment of technology changes and follow a practical approach while choosing the technology stack and we must ensure that project requirement should be aligned with the technology changes happening in the world.
+We must invest some time and effort in the assessment of technology changes and follow a practical approach while choosing the technology stack and we must ensure that project requirements should be aligned with the technology changes happening in the world.

 This is considered a safe strategy to observe your competitors move and learn from their experiences.
 Usually, we may observe and assess the challenges our competitors may have experienced during their product development.
-We may observe their challenges with the software development process, marketing strategy, product modernization, and monetization policies, as these often considered as helpful.
+We may observe their challenges with the software development process, marketing strategy, product modernization, and monetization policies, as these are often considered as helpful.
 However, we would recommend you refrain from any such tactic, as your competitor might have chosen their technology stack under certain circumstances, which may not be applicable in our case.
 In such a scenario if we replicate the strategy of our competitor, then it may lead to a massive failure for us.

 Rely on Personal preferences

-In some of the cases, an organization select the technology stack based on the personal preferences of their CTOs and other Senior Leaders.
-However, we would recommend having a consensus of Technical experts and developers, rather than rely on the personal preference of a specific person of your organization.
+In some of the cases, an organization selects the technology stack based on the personal preferences of their CTOs and other Senior Leaders.
+However, we would recommend having a consensus of technical experts and developers, rather than rely on the personal preference of a specific person of your organization.
 We must engage Technology experts to choose the right tech stack based on their scalability, cost, flexibility, security, complexity, and ease of use.

 Web application development is growing like anything and the future is quite vibrant.
 For any web application development company, it is extremely important to choose the right set of technology to develop custom solutions for their clients.
 It is important to ensure the application must use flexible and robust architecture which could be optimized at any point in the future.

 Different web applications can use a different set of development tools and technologies, based on their objectives and features.
-To fulfil all those objectives and vision, we must choose the right set of tools and frameworks while keeping in mind the specifics of the proposed project.
+To fulfill all those objectives and visions, we must choose the right set of tools and frameworks while keeping in mind the specifics of the proposed project.
 We also consider the maintenance and support factor while choosing the technology stacks, as this helps the web application users in long run.